On the foundations of signed graphs I: chain groups, frame matroid, and bivariate flow polynomial: Characterization of signed-graph cuts and bonds

 {\bf Remark 2.} The concept of cut is not well-defined for signed graph in the literature.
 Chen-Wang \cite{Chen-Wang-EJC} gave a correct definition of cut for signed graph with no outer-edges.
 Zaslavsky \cite[p.\,54]{Zaslavsky-signed-graphs-DAM} proposed a so-called ``improving set" as a cut, meaning a nonempty edge subset whose removal increases the number of balanced components, and claiming that it is analogous to the cut of ordinary graph.
 However, even for an ordinary graph, an improving set is not necessarily a cut.
 For instance, for $K_3$ the complete graph of three vertices, its edge set is an improving set, but is not a cut in the sense of graph theory.
 Unlike circuit, the notion of cut is not intrinsic as it cannot exist without an ambient signed graph.
 The current notation of cut, $U=\delta X^\nu$, is related to the old notation

-where $E_X$ is a minimal edge subset of $\Sigma[X]$ such that $\Sigma[X]\smallsetminus E_X$ is balanced, which is not necessarily valid in \eqref{defn:eq-DXV}.
+where $E_X$ is required to be a minimal edge subset to be removed from $\Sigma[X]$ so that $\Sigma[X]\smallsetminus E_X$ is balanced.
+This required minimality is not necessarily satisfied in \eqref{defn:eq-DXV}.
 This old notation was adopted by Chen and Wang \cite{Chen-Wang-EJC} and by Zaslavsky \cite{Chen-Wang-Zaslavsky-DM}.
 In particular, $[X,X^c]\cup E_X$ is commonly used in the literature when $\Sigma$ contains no outer-edges.

 \begin{thm}[Characterization of signed-graph bond] Let $\Sigma$ be connected and unbalanced.
 Let $U=\delta X^\nu=[X,X^c]\cup E_X\cup O_X$ be a cut of $\Sigma$.
 Then \begin{enumerate}[ \rm (a)] \item The removal of $U$ increases the number of balanced components.